-Congratulations to Meghna Jani who is the 2018-2019 Winner of the Daniel Turnberg Cup.
-Meghna said:
+Congratulations to Govind Oliver who is the 2019-20 Winner of the Daniel Turnberg Cup.
+Govind said:

-"I'm delighted and honoured to have been awarded the Turnberg cup for 2018, with an outstanding group of prior recipients.
-It was a privilege to have this presented to me by Professor Nigel Hooper, the Vice Dean for Research and Innovation, who described the important background of the award to us.
+"I am honoured to have been awarded the Turnberg cup for 2019.
+It was a privilege to have this presented to me by Professor Graham Lord, Vice-President of the University and the Dean of the Faculty of Biology, Medicine and Health.

-Follow Meghna for more updates on Twitter @MeghnaJani
+Follow Govind for more updates on Twitter @govindoliver

 Find out more about what an academic career is by watching this video animation produced by Health Education North West.